devth/alpine-bench/README.md

 ## Special options

 Options which require reading from a file can be passed in via ENV instead.
-Internally the contents will be written to a file and the `ab` option will be used.
+Internally the contents will be written to a file and the corresponding `ab` option will be used.

 ### Example